linuxha/SmallC68/README.md

 # Notes

+There are currently 3 sets of source code for the Small C compiler.
+The 6800 version (a C to peudo code compiler), the silifen version (looks like a C to asm code compiler), and the v22 version (MSDOS C to executable).

 ```
 6800/ .....
 Early version of the Flex OS Small C compiler (very limitted, v1.1 1982)
 silifen/ ..
-Later version of the Flex OS Small C compiler (has for(), etc v1.1 1985)
+Later version of the Flex OS Small C compiler (has for(), etc v2.1 1985)
 v22/ ......
-MSDOS version of the Small C compiler (outputs 8086 code)
+MSDOS version of the Small C compiler (v2.2, outputs 8086 code)
 LICENSE ...
 Proposed License (I may need to change this)
 Makefile ..
 Ignore this, make files have moved their respective directories
 README.md .
 This file